I Left Belize Sunburnt & Happy

 The boat ride is long.

-But seeing that dark circle in the middle of endless blue water in person still felt surreal.
+But seeing that perfect dark circle surrounded by endless blue water still felt surreal.

 Belize Felt Young

-That’s honestly the strongest feeling I associate with it now.
+That's the feeling I associate with it more than anything else.

 Not luxury.